xinwenfu/GenCyber/SoftwareSecurity/README.md

 ```
 ### Meterpreter commands

-Please a more complete list of Meterpreter commands <a href="https://www.offensive-security.com/metasploit-unleashed/meterpreter-basics/">here</a>.
+Please see a more complete list of Meterpreter commands <a href="https://www.offensive-security.com/metasploit-unleashed/meterpreter-basics/">here</a>.

 - help
 - getuid